fkling/deep-equal-ident/README.md

 has the same signature and functionality as [lodash's isEqual function](http://lodash.com/docs#isEqual), with one difference: It also tracks the identity of nested objects.

-This function is intended to be used for unit tests.
+This function is intended to be used for unit tests (see below how to use it with chai.js).

 ### So, what is this really about?